idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/Stresses.md

-# Stresses in Tensor Mechanics
+# Stresses in Solid Mechanics

-The tensor mechanics module include multiple classes for calculating elastic stress, plastic stress, creep stress, and a combination of stress calculation methods.
+The solid mechanics module include multiple classes for calculating elastic stress, plastic stress, creep stress, and a combination of stress calculation methods.

 ## Elasticity